pantheon-systems/documentation/source/content/guides/integrated-composer/07-ic-troubleshooting.md

 1. Navigate to **Code** in the **Dev** tab of your Site Dashboard.

-1. Navigate to the **Commit Log** section, find the most recent commit and click **View Log** to view the Composer command that was run and the output that was given by that command.
+1. Navigate to the **Commit Log** section, find the most recent commit, and click **View Log** to view the Composer command that was run and the output that was given by that command.

 ### Dashboard Workflow Shows an Error During Sync Code or Deploying to a New Environment